Common Myths That Shouldn’t Scare You Away From a Hair Transplant

 MYTH: Your Scars Will Be Noticable

 It’s understandable that you think your hair transplant scars will be noticeable after the procedure.
-But if you have the transplant done by a respectable hair transplant doctor, you shouldn’t have any scarring at all.
+But if you have the transplant done by a respectable hair transplant doctor through FUE method, you shouldn’t have any scarring at all.
 Hair restoration clinics that use old techniques could leave you with obvious scarring.
 But most clinics use newer, safer processes instead.

 MYTH: The Procedure is Painful

 Something that keeps a lot of people away from the idea of hair transplants is that it’s a painful procedure.
 But the truth of the matter is that most patients don’t actually feel anything during the surgery.
-You will likely be working with a team of anesthesiologists who will do whatever they can to minimize your discomfort.
+You will likely be receiving your hair transplant while sedated and under local anesthesia.
+Many hair transplant surgeons say you might feel a little stinging initially, but after that, it’s smooth sailing.
 Many hair transplant surgeons say you might feel a little stinging initially, but after that, it’s smooth sailing.

 Many people avoid the idea of hair transplants because of what they read on the internet.
 But knowing what is true and what isn’t can really help ease your mind about the procedure.